hoop33/HopShop/README.md

 # HopShop
 HopShop is a GUI client for [Homebrew][hb].
 It's in early alpha stage.
 Right now, it shows available formulae and installed formulae only.
+It's early alpha, and startup is a problem that will be fixed soon (it's awfully slow to start).

 It's written in Objective-C and is compiled for Snow Leopard or later.
 It eventually might get bumped up to Lion-only, but not before my work Mac is upgraded to Lion (or Mountain Lion).